-The article, Adding a Verkada Sensor to Command, explains how to add a SV11 to your Command account.
+This article explains how to add a device to your Command account.
 The Verkada SV11 will begin working immediately after it's claimed and plugged in, but you may want to tweak the settings.
 Before you do so, read through Verkada SV11 Settings Explained.

 The Verkada SV11 outputs data to a graph in Command for quick viewing.
 Check out this article for examples and explanations of the data you'll get from your sensor.